Satisfactory Academic Progress (SAP) Policy

 - Meeting with an Adviser (Academic or Financial Aid) Recommended -- Meet with an adviser if you have concerns and need additional help and guidance.

-- Submitting Appeal -- Submit your completed appeal form with your personal typed letter and documentation to the Office of Financial Aid @ UH-146.
+- Submitting Appeal -- Submit your completed appeal form with your personal typed letter and documentation to the Office of Financial Aid @ GH-146.
 Double check your appeal to make sure everything you want to inform and provide to the committee is there before submitting it.

 - Additional documentation maybe requested by the committee members before a decision is rendered.